This post contains affiliate links. Please see my disclosure about affiliate links here.

 Croatia was my first introduction to the former Yugoslavia and it was love at first sight.
 To be honest, the love affair began at several thousand feet as Croatia’s exquisite coastline makes for one of the most scenic runway approaches I’ve seen.
 If you are planning a trip to Croatia here are some travel tips which will help you navigate this beautiful and underrated country.

-Visa: Croatia is a member of the EU but is not part of the Schengen Agreement bloc.
+Croatia is a member of the EU and the Schengen Area.
 EU/EEA citizens along with citizens of a number of countries including USA, Canada and Australia can visit Croatia for up to 90 days without a visa.

 All visitors to Croatia must register with the police within 48 hours of arriving.
 Your accommodation provider will usually do this but may charge extra for the process.

 The Adriatic Coast is the most visited part of Croatia.
 Booking.com has a wide selection of hotels, apartments, houses, boats, campsites and other places to stay along the coast as well as inland options as well.

 Croatian, which bears a similarity to Serbian and Bosnian.
 Republika Hrvatska is what the Republic of Croatia is known as in its own language.
 Croatian website domains end with the letters hr.

 Given the historical links, German seems to be the second language of older people.
 English is the second language of younger folk as it is now compulsory in schools.
 However, here’s a list of basic Croatian vocabulary:

 Croatia shares borders with the former Yugoslav countries of Slovenia, Serbia, Bosnia and Herzegovina, and Montenegro along with Hungary to the north.
 Croatia’s blessing is its extraordinarily long and beautiful coastline which contains over 1,000 islands in the Adriatic Sea.
 The southern part of Croatia’s coast is also known as the Dalmatian coast.